Last updated on February 11th, 2021 at 02:09 pm

 A federal appeals court on Tuesday banned the Justice Department from prosecuting medical marijuana cases if no state laws were broken.
 Marijuana remains illegal under federal law, but Congress has barred the Justice Department from spending money to prevent states from regulating the use or sale of medical pot.

-On August 16, 2016, the United States Court of Appeals for the Ninth Circuit made a decision to return (remand) back to state district courts (CA and WA), 10 combined appeals and petitions for a rehearing of their individual cases brought by Department of Justice (DOJ).
+On August 16, 2016, the United States Court of Appeals for the Ninth Circuit made a decision to return (remand) back to state district courts (CA and WA), 10 combined appeals and petitions for a rehearing of their individual cases brought by the Department of Justice (DOJ).
 These cases were originally heard in three district courts located in two states.
-The Ninth Circuit Court of Appeals Panel vacated the lower district’s courts orders that denied relief to the defendants.
+The Ninth Circuit Court of Appeals Panel vacated the lower district’s court orders that denied relief to the defendants.
 The defendants had been indicted for violation of the Controlled Substances Act.

 The defendants sought dismissal on the basis of a congressional appropriations rider, which was part of the Consolidated Appropriations Act of 2015.
 (Reference: Public Law No. 114-113, § 542, 129 Stat.
 2242, 2332-33 (2015).
-This particular rider prohibited the Department of Justice (DOJ) from spending funds to prevent states from implementation of their medical marijuana laws.
+This particular rider prohibited the Department of Justice (DOJ) from spending funds to prevent states from the implementation of their medical marijuana laws.

 It is noted that the Court ruling in the summary stated that § 542 of the Public Law No. 114-113

 “prohibits DOJ from spending funds from relevant appropriations acts for the prosecution of individuals who engaged in conduct permitted by state medical marijuana laws and who fully complied with such laws.